 Any designated deferred inspection location or CBP office located within an international airport can assist, regardless of where the actual document was issued.
 See the CBP website for details.
 In particular, review the frequently asked questions segment titled, FAQs on the Arrival-Departure Record (I-94 Form) & Crewman Landing Permit (I-95 Form).

 Yes.
 However, the DMV requires a nonimmigrant to present supporting documentation, such as an EAD, validating the duration of stay in the country.
 All documents should reflect the nonimmigrant's program start date and end date in the United States or practical training period.

-Any F, M or J nonimmigrant may apply for a driver’s license or ID as long as he or she is in lawful status and presents the necessary supporting documents required to verify legal presence in the United States.
+Any F, J, or H nonimmigrant may apply for a driver’s license or ID as long as he or she is in lawful status and presents the necessary supporting documents required to verify legal presence in the United States.

-Wait a minimum of 10 calendar days from the date of entry into the United States and check with CGPS to make sure your SEVIS registration has been completed.
+Wait a minimum of 10 calendar days from the date of entry into the United States.
+For F-1s and J-1s, check with CGPS to make sure your SEVIS registration has been completed.